aparnakhadatkar/AZ-700-Designing-and-Implementing-Microsoft-Azure-Networking-Solutions/Instructions/Exercises/M06-Unit 9 Secure your virtual hub using Azure Firewall Manager.md

 In this part of the exercise, you will create the spoke virtual networks and subnets where you will place the workload servers.
 Then you will create the secured virtual hub and connect the hub and spoke virtual networks.

 In this exercise, you will:
++ Task 1: Create a resource group

-+ Task 1: Create two spoke virtual networks and subnets
++ Task 2: Create two spoke virtual networks and subnets
-+ Task 2: Create the secured virtual hub
++ Task 3: Create the secured virtual hub
-+ Task 3: Connect the hub and spoke virtual networks
++ Task 4: Connect the hub and spoke virtual networks
-+ Task 4: Deploy the servers
++ Task 5: Deploy the servers
-+ Task 5: Create a firewall policy and secure your hub
++ Task 6: Create a firewall policy and secure your hub
-+ Task 6: Associate the firewall policy
++ Task 7: Associate the firewall policy
-+ Task 7: Route traffic to your hub
++ Task 8: Route traffic to your hub
-+ Task 8: Test the application rule
++ Task 9: Test the application rule
-+ Task 9: Test the network rule
++ Task 10: Test the network rule

+## Task 1: Create a resource group

+In this task, you will create a new resource group.

+1. Log in to your Azure account.

+1. On the Azure portal home page, select **Resource groups**.

+1. Select **Create**.

+1. On the **Basics** tab, in **Resource group**, enter **fw-manager-rg-DeploymentID**.

+1. On the **Region**, select **(Europe)UK South** region from the list.

+1. Select **Review + create**.

+1. Select **Create**.

-## Task 1: Create two spoke virtual networks and subnets
+## Task 2: Create two spoke virtual networks and subnets

 In this task, you will create the two spoke virtual networks each containing a subnet that will host your workload servers.